talpor/django-dashing/docs/widgets.rst

         this.interval = 10000;
     };

-if we want to initialize widget with data we can write:
+if we want to initialize widget with an scope we can write:

 .. code-block:: javascript

     ...
         this.col = 1;
-        this.data = {
+        this.socpe = {
             title: 'Default Title',
             moreInfo: 'No data to display'
         };